FlowFuse/website/src/product/security.md

  - `mqtt.flowfuse.com`
  - `registry.npmjs.org` - to enable installing of Node-RED modules

-When running the Node-RED editor on a user's own netwotk, it will require access to the following domains to be fully operational:
+When running the Node-RED editor on a user's own network, it will require access to the following domains to be fully operational:

 - `app.flowfuse.com`
+- `mqtt.flowfuse.com`
+- `*.flowfuse.cloud`
 - `catalogue.nodered.org`

 Outbound connections from Node-RED instances running within FlowFuse Cloud will always come from the IP address `63.33.85.112`.